HOPE Regional Leadership Institute

 Participants will learn how to examine and use data to inform public policy, understand how public budgets get made, analyze the flow of power and influence, and explore immediate opportunities for local advocacy, appointments, and networking in the region.
 Each session will include the opportunity to practice these skills with experiential learning projects and case studies.

 The program aims to equip participants with skills to create lasting change as leaders in education, healthcare, and economic development.
-This includes skills in inquiry, power mapping, data and policy analysis, budgeting, messaging and self-branding, organizing, getting appointed, unconscious bias training, and personal and team leadership development.
+This includes skills in inquiry, power mapping, data and policy analysis, budgeting, messaging and self-branding, getting appointed, implicit bias training, and personal and team leadership development.

 Program sessions will be conducted in English.